BrentGrammer/Statistics/NOTES/Statistics/T-Tests.md

 - What this generally measures is the diff of the means scaled or normalized by standard deviation: $\text{Difference of Means} \over \text{Standard Deviations}$

 ### Testing
+- T-value: an observed statistic data from a sample that you compare against a distribution of values from a null hypothesis distribution (values representing no effect) - you see where it falls on the null distribution to determine if significant or not.
 - Example test output for t-value and graph in [video](https://www.udemy.com/course/statsml_x/learn/lecture/20025050) at timestamp 6:40
 - Because of sampling variability, there will be a range of T values with a probability distribution that you could expect even if the null hypothesis were true. (on the y axis of a plot you'll see: $P(t|H_0)$, i.e. the probability of a t value occuring given that the null hypothesis is true)
   - If the null hypothesis is true, then we expect $\bar{x} - \bar{y}$ to be zero.